jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_dbobjectsprivileges.md

 ---
 title: Database Objects and Privileges
-summary: "This document covers information about database object creation, privilege/grant creation and requirements, and encryption security for Spotlight on SQL Server.
-The Security and Encryption section identifies changes to Spotlight on SQL Server that could affect your security auditing process for both client and server."
+summary: "This document covers information about database object creation, privilege/grant creation and requirements, and encryption security for Spotlight Enterprise.
+The Security and Encryption section identifies changes to Spotlight Enterprise that could affect your security auditing process for both client and server."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_backend_dbobjectsprivileges.html
 folder: SpotlightEnterprise